josemotta/IoT.Starter.Np2.Core/README.md

 	<li>Commercial</li>
 </ul>

-<p>Then, suppose the original &quot;idea&quot; has grown enough to fit in a profitable business plan and it was accepted by the investors.
+<p>Then, suppose the original "idea" has grown enough to fit in a profitable business plan and it was accepted by the investors.
 After that, an executive manager get involved and gathered a compact developer team, well trained to apply an agile methodology that assures&nbsp;a smooth and continuous workflow.
 Great!
 Where are we now?</p>

 <p>Some time has passed since the investors came in and they are already pushing for results.
 We should speed up the development process to launch product as soon as possible, they say.</p>